Transgenerational trauma: History

 This field of research is relatively young, but has been expanded since the mid-2000s.

 Intergenerational trauma was first recognized in the children of Holocaust survivors.
 In 1966, psychologists began to observe large numbers of children of Holocaust survivors seeking mental help in clinics in Canada.
 The grandchildren of Holocaust survivors were overrepresented by 300% among the referrals to a psychiatry clinic in comparison with their representation in the general population.

 Since then, transgenerational trauma has been noted amongst descendants of African-Americans forced into slavery, Native American genocide survivors, war survivors, refugees, survivors of domestic violence, and many other groups that have experienced collective distress.

-In last two decades since the human genome was first fully sequenced, the idea any individual who undergoes extreme stress is susceptible to pass on these epigenetics to genetic offspring has received widespread media and scientific attention, however the effect is difficult to separate from environmental and cultural transmission and conclusive evidence that it can occur has yet to be found.
+Research on possible biological mechanisms for inheritance of trauma began in the late 1990s.
+It has been suggested that traumatic stress can be passed down to future generations via epigenetics.
+However, the effect is difficult to separate from environmental and cultural transmission and conclusive evidence that it occurs in humans has yet to be found.

+Although methylation of stress-related genes in humans may affect development, there is no evidence that these changes in humans are passed on to subsequent generations.
+Methylation is normally erased when an egg cell is fertilized.

 Definitions and description

 Transgenerational trauma is a collective experience that affects groups of people because of their cultural identity (e.g., ethnicity, nationality, or religious identity).
 Because of its collective nature, the term is not usually applied to single families or individual parent–child dyads.
 However, like survivors of individual child abuse, individually, both direct survivors of the collective trauma and members of subsequent generations may develop complex post-traumatic stress disorder.

-The mechanism for transmission of trauma may be socially transmitted (e.g., through learned behaviors), through the effects of stress on development before birth (inc. increased smoking/alcohol use), or perhaps through stress-induced epigenetic modifications in utero and early life.
+Trauma may be transmitted socially (e.g., through learned behaviors) or through the effects of stress on development before birth (inc. increased smoking/alcohol use).